chuckstack/chuckstack.github.io/src-ls/postgres-conventions.md

 ## Schema

-We use multiple PostgreSQL schemas to create and expose our application logic to the rest of the system.
+We use multiple PostgreSQL schemas to create and expose our application logic to the rest of the world in a common and secure manner.

 ### Private Schema